 Consent – Customer

-As a customer, there are two sets of business processes for which the GDPR may impact your personal data.
+As a customer, there are three sets of business processes for which the GDPR may impact your personal data.
 The first set of processes are related to use of the Company websites at

-.
-The second set of business processes are to all transactional activities in the buying or selling of products with Des-Case and its affiliates.
+The second set of business processes are to all transactional activities in the buying or selling of products, services, or subscriptions with Des-Case and its affiliates.

 Per the GDPR, consent should be given by a clear affirmative act establishing a freely given, specific, unambiguous indication of the Data Subject’s agreement to the processing of personal data relating to him or her.
 This includes ticking a statement when visiting a website (Preamble:32 GDPR).
 The following website activities take place to help the organization both better serve website customers and ensure website effectiveness: